KaityLeG/petclinic-microservices-with-db./README.md

 * Prepare builds scripts for QA env.
 (QA tests for EKS)
 * Build and deploy app on QA env.
 Manually.
 * Prepare QA pipelines.
 * Prepare Highly available RKE Kubernetes cluster on AWS EC2.
+(Rancher Helm chart)
 * Install rancher app on RKE kubernetes.
 * Create staging and production env, with Rancher.
-* Prepare Nexus server.
 * Prepare a staging pipeline.
 * Prepare a production pipeline.
 * Setting a domain name and TLS for production pipeline with Route 53.